open-telemetry/oteps/text/0072-metric-observer.md

 ### Observer calling conventions

-Observer callbacks are called with an `ObserverResult`, an interface that supports capturing both bound and direct calls, as follows.
+Observer callbacks are called with an `ObserverResult`, an interface that supports capturing events directly in the callback, as follows.

-For a "direct" observation with a specific `LabelSet`, call the `ObserverResult` directly using `ObserverResult.Observe(value, LabelSet)` to report an observation.
+To capture an observation with a specific `LabelSet`, call the `ObserverResult` directly using `ObserverResult.Observe(value, LabelSet)`.

-For a "bound" observation, using a bound Observer instrument, first `Bind()` the instrument with a `LabelSet`, then call `ObserverResult.ObserveBound(value, BoundInstrument)`.
-Callbacks MUST use bound instruments corresponding the Observer instrument for which they are registered.
-It is an error if `ObserverResult.ObserveBound(value, BoundInstrument)` is called for an `ObserverResult` corresponding to a different Observer instrument.

-If the language supports method overloading, `ObserverResult` may overload the `Observe()` method for both calling conventions.
+There is no equivalent of a "bound" observer instrument as there is with Counter, Gauge, and Measure instruments.
+A bound calling convention is not needed for Observer instruments because there is little if any performance benefit in doing so (as Observer instruments are called during collection, there is no need to maintain "active" records concurrent with collection).

-Multiple observations are possible in a single callback invocation.
+Multiple observations are permitted in a single callback invocation.
-Likewise, it is permissible to mix bound and direct observations in a single callback invocation.

-The `Observer`Result passed to a callback should not be used outside the invocation to which it is passed.
+The `ObserverResult` passed to a callback should not be used outside the invocation to which it is passed.

 #### One callback per instrument

-The API _could_ support registering independent callbacks for direct calls and individual bound instruments, but takes the approach of supporting one callback per instrument.
+The API _could_ support registering independent callbacks tied to registered ("bound") label sets, instead it takes the approach of supporting one callback per instrument.
 There are two cases to
 consider: (a) where the source of an instrument's values provides one value at a time, (b) where the source of an instrument's values